MusicMeister52/hunter2/docs/usage/first_hunt.md

 Clues come in two flavours: *hints* which appear after a time delay and *unlocks* which appear when something specific is entered in the answer box.

-Add a hint with some text, leave the *start after unlock* field blank and enter a delay of `00:00:10` (i.e. 10 seconds).
+Add a hint with some text, enter a delay of `00:00:10` (i.e. 10 seconds) and leave the other fields as they are.

 Add an unlock with some helpful text like, "have you tried entering the correct answer into the answer box?"
 For an unlock to ever appear it needs an *unlock answer* just like a puzzle needs an answer.
 Add one to the unlock, for example